raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- /task ---

 --- task ---
-Now it's easy to add more lines to your script.
+Now, it's easy to add more lines to your script.

 Add another line to the **beginning** of your script, after the `#!/bin/bash` line: